ankitpakhale/KANHA/tasks.md

 - [ ] [HOLD] Add core logic of answer evaluation in AWS Bedrock client.
 - [ ] [HOLD] Add core logic of question generation in AWS Bedrock client.

+- #### Tasklist 6.2
+- [ ] Save valid question obj in DB regardless of question type, received from User Query.
+- [ ] If any request comes, don't call OpenAI instead fetch data from DB randomly and return it to user.
+- [ ] Find a fix for malformed/broken json, extract proper json objects from received questions list from GPT and save it in DB and return it.

-- #### Tasklist 6
+- #### Tasklist 6.3
 - [ ] Fix Scheduled GH Workflow, fix psycopg2 library issue.
 - [ ] Adjust frontend code to send user answers.
 - [ ] Adjust frontend code to send user answers.
 - [ ] Test caching properly in all the routes.
 - [ ] Make Answer Evaluation code FINALIZE.

-- #### Tasklist 6.2
-- [ ] Get at least 1000 MCQ questions using GPT and save it in csv and then DB.
-- [ ] Get at least 500 PSQ Medium level questions using GPT and save it in csv and then DB.
-- [ ] Get at least 500 PSQ Hard level questions using GPT and save it in csv and then DB.

-- #### Tasklist 6.3
-- [ ] Save valid question obj in DB regardless of question type, received from User Query.
-- [ ] If any request comes, don't call OpenAI instead fetch data from DB randomly and return it to user.
-- [ ] Find a fix for malformed/broken json, extract proper json objects from received questions list from GPT and save it in DB and return it.

 - #### Tasklist 7
 - [ ] Update docs like, maintaining release version, cookbook & README file.